darkgrovelabs/sec3hub-backend/readme.md

 ## API for sec3hub.xyz

-a standalone api, aggregate cleaned data to sec3hub.xyz frontend might become a api server for other projects and friends in the future.
+a standalone api, aggregate cleaned data to sec3hub.xyz frontend might become a api server for other projects and friends in the future. check out the interface [here](https://github.com/darkgrovelabs/sec3hub)

 ## Backgroud :

-at darkgrove we feel adventurous so we are going to try deno and fly , neon for this project. lets see how it goes.
+we felt adventurous so we are gave deno a try on production as a backend server.

 ##  Tech stack

 - deno
-  - pleasent developer experience
+  - runtime
 - oak
-  - web framework
+  - rest framework
 - postgresjs
   - postgres client
 - fly
-  docker based serverless
+  - docker based serverless
 - neon
-    Serverless Postgres
+  - Serverless Postgres

 ## Setup
 for local dev can create a .env file in the root directory. for production use process env variables.